 But that doesn’t mean you need to sell a kidney to afford the privilege of central heating and hot water.
 With our help, you can neatly sidestep organ loss and financial ruin – and even make significant savings on your energy bills by getting the best boiler out there.

-Think you’ve already got this boiler-business sussed?
-Well then, the next step is to fill in this short form, and professional installers will be with you shortly.
+Think you’ve already got this boiler business sussed?
+Well then, the next step is to fill in this short form, and professional installers will send you bespoke quotes.

 So how much can you expect to pay?
 The answer is anywhere from £540 to more than £11,000, though typically, a new boiler will cost between £700 and £1,800.

 For most people, installing a boiler will cost another £1,500 to £2,500, while the annual running costs will be between £550 and £1,500.

 That means that over the course of your first year owning a boiler, it will generally cost you an average of £4,275.

 There are many factors which contribute to the initial price.
 It depends on whether you need a new or replacement boiler, what kind of home you have, how much you can afford, and whether or not you have a gas connection.

 You can get a good idea of how much your new boiler will cost by checking out the interactive graph below, which shows the typical prices associated with buying, installing, and running each of the most common boiler types.